CalamityAdam/iot/full-stack-project/resources/cdns/BB/README.md

 # React Redux Modal Demo

 In this demo we have implemented Login and Signup modals in our BenchBnB solution.
-You can compare the code in the folder to the solutions [here](https://github.com/appacademy/curriculum/tree/master/react/projects/bench_bnb/solution).
+You can compare the code to the standard solutions [here](https://github.com/appacademy/curriculum/tree/master/react/projects/bench_bnb/solution).

 ## Key Files